Hotmintchoco/CoursePractice/tripProject/README.md

 create sequence board_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
-create SEQUENCE seq_reply
-START with 1 INCREMENT by 1 MINVALUE 1;
---
 create sequence destination_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
 create SEQUENCE desdata_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
-create sequence des_comment_seq
+create sequence course_seq
 START with 1 INCREMENT by 1 MINVALUE 1;
 --
-create sequence course_seq
+create sequence destination_impl_seq
 START with 1 INCREMENT by 1 MINVALUE 1;

 commit;